AIAutomationHealthcare December 18, 2024

 Thinking out loud

-• Creating patient forms and questionnaires that could be printed and distributed.
+• Generating patient forms and questionnaires that get printed and distributed — no more copy-pasting templates